Resettlement

 Helpline: 1517 (toll-free) and inform the operator that you want to report a fraudulent activity.
 Your call will be referred to a specialist staff member and treated in full confidence.

-17. What is the impact of committing Fraud, Corruption and Exploitation?
+15. What is the impact of committing fraud, corruption and exploitation?

-Fraud, corruption and exploitation whether committed by UNHCR/partner officials or asylum seekers/refugees can have a significant impact on availability of services provided by UNHCR and partners and result in significant delays in finding appropriate solutions including in third countries.
+Fraud, corruption and exploitation, whether committed by UNHCR, one of our partners, government officials, or refugees can have a significant impact on the availability of services provided by UNHCR and partners and may result in significant delays in finding appropriate solutions including through resettlement.

 See also